A family trust is one of the most popular ways to safeguard assets for your loved ones.

 At a meeting, the beneficiaries and the trustee formally accept and sign the trust deed.
 This also gives the beneficiaries an opportunity to discuss the Memorandum of Wishes, which sets out the way in which trust income and assets are to be distributed.

 The trust deed is settled by placing a sum of money in the trust account through a settlor.
-Apply for an Australian Business Number (ABN) and Tax File Number (TFN) and open a separate bank account (required to carry out the business of the trust).
+Apply for an Australian Business Number (ABN) and Tax File Number (TFN) and open a separate bank account (to carry out the business of the trust).

 All documents (including the trust deed) must be stamped and the stamp duty must be paid.